 Endangered species research - science to underpin conservation

 In one of the world's biodiversity hotspots we are developing innovative methods to survey and monitor endangered species.
 The major focus is on the critically endangered brown-headed spider monkey, Ateles fusciceps (funded by the Darwin Initiative).
 Having identified priority areas for conservation of the species and clear conservation actions underpinned by science we have established a group called the 'Washu project' - dedicated to conserving the species and habitat.
-In 2014 we are launching a campaign to bring this species back from the brink of extinction.
-See how you can help us by keeping an eye on the updates on the blog in 2014.
+We have now launched a campaign to bring this species back from the brink of extinction.
+See how you can help us by keeping an eye on the updates on the blog.

 Current work includes;

 - Developing an agent-based model to identify risks to primates from hunting and logging

-- Birds as bioindicators of habitat quality and environmental change
+- Investigating the role of birds as bioindicators of habitat quality and environmental change

 - Participatory processes and parabiologists in defining a new conservation priority area for the critically endangered brown-headed spider monkey (Ateles fusciceps)